-Aside from the time savings, a one-page design doesn’t have any dramatic effects on the cost of your website.
-You can design one page or dozens on the same hosting and site builder plans — all that changes is your template.
+Aside from the time savings, a one-page design doesn’t dramatically affect your website’s cost.
+You can design one page or dozens on the same hosting and site builder plans — all that changes is your website template.
 Generally speaking, here is a breakdown of what you may expect to pay:

-- Domain name: Custom domain name registrations, which renew annually, are almost included for free for your first year of web hosting.
-If you go the website builder route and don’t want to use the free subdomain (yourname.wix.com), you may have to spend upward of $15 to $20 each year.
+- Domain name: Custom domain name registrations, which renew annually, are almost always included for free for your first year of a web hosting service.
+If you go the website builder route and don’t want to use the free subdomain (e.g., yourname.wix.com), you may have to spend upward of $15 to $20 each year.

 - Website builder: See web hosting.
-Most hosted website builders, such as Wix, Weebly, or Squarespace, take care of all the technical details for you.
-Good news: Wix and Weebly have free-forever plans with slightly limited features.
-Squarespace offers a 14-day free trial.
-Bad news: premium plans with these platforms tend to be much more expensive than web hosting, around $10 or higher per month.
+Most hosted website builders, such as Wix, Weebly, or Squarespace, take care of your technical details.
+Good news: Weebly offers a free plan with limited features.
+Squarespace and Wix offer a 14-day free trial.
+Bad news: Premium plans with these platforms tend to be much more expensive than web hosting (upward of $16 per month).

-- Template: How much do you want to spend?
-No matter the platform you choose, you should be able to find at least a few dozen template options for free.
+- Website Template: How much do you want to spend?
+No matter the platform you choose, you should find at least a few dozen HTML template options for free.
 If you have a specific vision of what you want your site to look like, you can search for commercially developed themes that can cost anywhere from $10 to $100.

 Web hosting prices can vary pretty dramatically depending on which type of service and server resources you choose, but the estimates above should steer you in the right direction.
-Most beginners and small businesses will want to start with shared hosting, but don’t be afraid to move up to a VPS or cloud plan as you grow.
+If you’re a beginner or have a small business, you will probably want to start with shared hosting.
+But don’t be afraid to move up to a VPS or cloud plan as you grow.

 Of course, you’ll need content and images to launch your website.
 There may be an extra fee if you choose to hire a freelancer to create those paragraphs or graphics, but they can be expensive.
 Take the time to craft your brand’s own messages, and look for free images under the Creative Commons license.